 The MLT-SL shows peculiar values for the years 2004, 2012 and 2013, with an earlier MLT-SB.
-The 2013 winter to summer transition was reported by Fiedler et al. (2015) as an uncommon year with extreme conditions showing lower temperatures (\sim 6K below the mean) and a higher concentration of water vapor at 83 km.
+The 2013 winterto-summer transition was reported by Fiedler et al. (2015) as an uncommon year with extreme conditions showing lower temperatures (~ 6 K below the mean) and a higher concentration of water vapor at 83 km.
 In their study, they found strongly enhanced planetary wave activity uncommon for the time of the year (see Fiedler et al., 2015, Fig. 5).

-A similar period has been recently studied in the MLT northern hemisphere high-latitude by Hall and Tsutsumi (2020).
-The authors reported on temperatures at 90 km over Svalbard (78° N) calculating monthly mean values and fitting trends using December as a representation of winter trend.
-The authors found lower temperature values in the winters 2003/2004, 2012/2013 and reported 2012 as a change-point detected by their algorithm (see Hall and Tsutsumi, 2020, Figure 3).
-Even though both data sets are different (December monthly mean temperature at 78° N and MZWR mean zonal wind reversal in May at 69° N), these data "outliers" appear to be connected.
+A similar period was recently studied at the MLT Northern Hemisphere high latitudes by Hall and Tsutsumi (2020).
+The authors reported on temperatures at 90 km over Svalbard (78° N), calculating monthly mean values and fitting trends using December as a representation of winter trends.
+The authors found lower temperature values in the winters 2003/2004 and 2012/2013 and reported 2012 as a change point detected by their algorithm (see Hall and Tsutsumi, 2020, Fig. 3).
+Even though both data sets are different (December monthly mean temperature at 78° N and mean zonal wind reversal in May at 69° N), these data "outliers" appear to be connected.

 In the case of M-SL the years 2012 and 2016 strongly deviate from the mean behavior of the M-SL.
-In 2012 the satellite data shows an early M-SB (DOY 74) while the radar (DOY 89) depicts a value not far from the mean (DOY 92).
-At high-latitudes, in the northern hemisphere the winter is dominated by the behavior of the polar vortex and its temporal dependence of the position.
+In 2012 the satellite data show an early M-SB (DOY 74), while the radar (DOY 89) depicts a value not far from the mean (DOY 92).
+At high latitudes, in the Northern Hemisphere the winter is dominated by the behavior of the polar vortex and its temporal dependence on the position.
 Considering the satellite zonal mean geostrophic zonal winds are an average in longitude and the radar only shows the mean zonal wind at a fixed longitude, it is reasonable to find differences between these individual observations.
 Thus, here we can see the complexity of understanding the winter time in a localized position (radar site) compared with the average in longitude (obtained from satellite).
-In contrast to this example, 2016 has an earlier M-SB for both instruments (DOY 61 PRR and DOY 57 MLS), as a consequence of the event categorized as a final warming (Yamazaki and Matthias, 2019).
-Contrary to this categorization, Manney and Lawrence (2016) described the 2016 as a major final sudden stratospheric warming.
+In contrast to this example, 2016 has an earlier M-SB for both instruments (DOY 61 PRR and DOY 57 MLS) as a consequence of the event categorized as a final warming (Yamazaki and Matthias, 2019).
+In contrast to this categorization, Manney and Lawrence (2016) described 2016 as a major final sudden stratospheric warming.

-In the time series we were not able to find a relation to Lyman $-\alpha$.
-In the case of ENSO and QBO, we also do not find a clear connection with the MZWR-mean zonal wind reversal dates.
-A similar result is obtained analyzing the MSSW, sPJO strong polar-night jet oscillations years and the SB-summer beginning time series.
-We can only find two particular clear cases where the SB-summer beginning is affected by a final warming.
+In the time series we were not able to find a relation to Lyman α .
+In the case of ENSO and QBO, we also do not find a clear connection with the mean zonal wind reversal dates.
+A similar result is obtained analyzing the MSSW, strong polarnight jet oscillation years and the summer beginning time series.
+We can only find two particular clear cases where the summer beginning is affected by a final warming.

-5.2 Mid-latitudes
+5.2 Middle latitudes